 tamara suarez porras is an artist, writer, and educator from (south) Brooklyn, NY.
-She currently lives and works in the San Francisco Bay Area.
-Her cross-disciplinary practice is founded the photographic and spans across installation, writing, filmmaking, and performance.
-Her work has been exhibited nationally, including at the Brooklyn Museum, School at the International Center of Photography, En Foco, and Deutsch Projects in New York City, as well as fusedspace and Embark Gallery in San Francisco, CA.
+She is currently pursuing a dual MFA/MA at CCA in Fine Arts and Visual and Critical Studies.
+Her cross-disciplinary practice is grounded in the photograph and spans across installation, writing, filmmaking, and performance.
+Her work has been exhibited nationally, including at the Brooklyn Museum, School at the International Center of Photography, En Foco, and Deitch Projects in New York City, as well as fusedspace and Embark Gallery in San Francisco, CA.

 (re)Arranging Pictures and (re)Reading Histories: Leslie Hewitt and Pacifico Silano